nus-cs1010/2324-s1/docs/pe1.md

 ## Vim Configuration

 Your default account will have the same `.vimrc` as `~cs1010/.vimrc` on the CS1010 PE hosts.

 You are free to edit this during the practical exams.

-You, however, will not be able to download nor install `vim` plugins.
+You, however, will not be able to download `vim` plugins.
+You can only install from a list of [approved `vim` plugins and installation instructions](https://nus-cs1010.github.io/2122-s1/vim.html#7-approved-plugins).

+After loggin in, you will be given 5 minutes to configure your `~/.vimrc` environment and set up allowed plugins.

+## General Advice

+- Save your program regularly.
+We will use setup every account with `~/.vimrc` copied from `~cs1010/.vimrc`.
+Thus, you can find the last saved version of your files under `~/.backup` if you accidentally deleted your code.
+- Plan your time properly.
+Do not spend excessive time on any task.
+Read through all questions and solved those that you are confident to solve first.
+- There are five questions, from very easy to very hard.
+Solve as many as you can.
+I expect most students will be able to solve 3 out of the 5 questions within the time limit.
+You don't need to solve all questions to deserve an A grade.
+- There is one mark allocated to style for each question.
+As long as you keep your code clean, neat, and readable, you will get this one mark, almost for free.
+Review the CS1010 style guide so that you know what is expected in terms of coding style.
+- Don't start typing your code right away.
+Think about the solution first -- what variables are needed?
+What is the control flow (using branches and loops)?
+Draw out the flowchart if it helps.
+- Break down the problem into smaller ones if the problem is too complex to solve.
+- You are not allowed to start typing on the computer until the invigilator announced that you can do so.
+- Just like the assignments, you are not given all the test cases that we will be using during grading.
+Please test your code against additional test cases, especially for boundary cases.

 ## E-Exam Procedure